-Following is a description of the valuation methodologies used for assets measured at fair value.
-There have been no changes in the methodologies used at June 30, 2021 for the investments.
+The following is a description of the valuation methodologies used for assets measured at fair value.
+There have been no changes in the methodologies used at June 30, 2022 for the investments.

 Fixed income: Valued at the net asset value ("NAV") of the shares held at fiscal year end.